Goal of Lab 7:

 Spectral tilt is the degree to which intensity drops off as frequency increases.
 It can be eyeballed by looking at a spectral slice of the waveform, which gives the component frequencies and their amplitudes (see Figure 7.5).
 Note down the overall slope of the spectrum for different phonation types in Table 7.1 (steep, gradual, etc.).

-• Select a portion (40 ms) of the waveform around the measurement point (given above).
+• Select about 50-60ms of the waveform around the measurement point given above.

 • Spectrum > View spectral slice

-• The overall slope of the spectrum (= how quickly the amplitude drops off in the higher frequencies) is an indication of spectral tilt.
+• The overall slope of the spectrum (= how quickly the amplitude drops off in the higher frequencies, above the F1 peak) is an indication of spectral tilt.

-steep slope = highly negative spectral tilt = rapid drop off in A of higher frequencies
+steep slope = highly negative spectral tilt = rapid drop off in higher frequencies

 Figure 7.5: Measuring spectral tilt, zoomed-out view